jeremiepoiroux/kanji-list/README.md

 We will use this threshold to filter our list accordingly.
 The filtered list may be downloaded [here](https://github.com/jeremiepoiroux/kanji-list/blob/main/jpwiki2022_kanjis_99.csv).

-As a third step, we may now proof-test the list with regard to Patrick Kandrac's [work](https://www.japanesestudies.org.uk/ejcjs/vol22/iss2/kandrac.html) which resulted in a [comparison](https://www.reddit.com/r/LearnJapanese/comments/rji33t/ultimate_kanji_frequency_list/) of the frequency rank of kanjis in seven databases, augmented by one average frequency and two weighted frequencies columns.
+As a third step, we may now proof-test the list with regard to Patrick Kandráč's [work](https://www.japanesestudies.org.uk/ejcjs/vol22/iss2/kandrac.html) which resulted in a [comparison](https://www.reddit.com/r/LearnJapanese/comments/rji33t/ultimate_kanji_frequency_list/) of the frequency rank of kanjis in seven databases, augmented by one average frequency and two weighted frequencies columns.

 > AVG FREQ: standard average frequency value of all seven database-specific average values (all databases are treated equally)